Jerusalem Marathon: History

 Prior to the formation of the current event in 2011, a Jerusalem Marathon was staged for three years running between 1992 and 1994.
 Half-marathon races were held in the city after that and a subsequent push from Jerusalem mayor Nir Barkat resulted in the re-establishment of an international standard marathon in the city.

 The marathon was reestablished in March 2011 and drew 10,000 participants from 40 countries.
 That year, the three leading runners in the men's race veered off course and arrived at the wrong finish line.

 The 2012 event, which drew 15,000 runners including 1,500 from 50 countries outside Israel, was marked by rain, strong winds, and pounding hail.

 In 2013, twenty thousand runners from 54 countries participated in the third Jerusalem Marathon.
 The Palestine Liberation Organization called for participants and sponsors to boycott the race in 2013.

 In 2014, the number of participants rose to over 25,000.

 The 2020 edition of the race was cancelled due to the coronavirus pandemic, with all registrants given the option of transferring their entry to 2021 or obtaining a refund.
 (Note: It had initially been postponed to 6 November 2020 before being cancelled.)

 The 2024 edition was held in honour of the Israeli security forces.
 Saucony created the official race shoe, with IDF reservist Orr Sheizaf acting as the shoe brand's ambassador for the event.
 In September 2025, Saucony ended its sponsorship of the race after boycotts by groups in the UK running community.

+The 2026 edition of the race was postponed by 3 weeks due to the 2026 Iran war.
+The Marathon race was canceled due to high temperatures, however the rest of the races were taking place as usual.